Saskatchewan CPLED Bar Admissions Program

 Students will be required to demonstrate competency in the following areas: Interviewing, Oral Advocacy and Negotiation.

 Face-to-face modules are each one-week long.
-For 2017-18, the first two face-to-face modules will be held in Regina with the last face-to-face module location to be decided.
+For 2018-19, the first and last face-to-face modules (Module 1 and Module 9) will be held in Regina and the middle face-to-face module (Module 4) will be held in Saskatoon.
 During face-to-face modules, sessions are generally scheduled from 8:30 a.m. to 4:30 p.m., Monday to Friday.
 For the day of the Learning Exercise or Competency Evaluation, students come only for the time slot their exercise/evaluation is scheduled.
 Please refer to the Bar Admissions Calendar for additional details.

 Assignments and Competency Evaluations